On-lingua/e-Teacher/README.markdown

 ### Responsive design
 This theme is completely responsive, using a wide range of resolutions to ensure your site is optimized for most devices, from mobile to desktop.

-### Sermon management
+### Course management
-Create sermon posts, group them into series and include related media like video, audio and notes.
+Create course posts, group them into series and include related media like video, audio and notes.

 ### Staff profiles
 Give everyone on your staff a personal profile page with contact details, including links to their social networks.

 ### Service times
-List all your church services for easy display on the homepage.
+List all your scholar services for easy display on the homepage.

-### Bible references
+————### Bible references————————————————————————————————————————
 This theme integrates Logos Bible Software's database of scripture, meaning any verse mentioned in a page or post will automatically include a tooltip of the full text with a link to the full version for easy citations.

 ### Homepage slider